jeffgauthier/six-card-solitaire/README.md

 ## modules/
 This folder contains functions that are essential for the above script to work.
- - deal.R (initializes a new game object and distributes cards)
+ - **deal.R** (initializes a new game object and distributes cards)
- - draw.R (puts the last card on the stock pile at the bottom.
+ - **draw.R** (puts the last card on the stock pile at the bottom.
 I did not implement a waste pile here.)
- - mv.R (a spaghetti of nested if-else statements to move card between columns while checking for the validity of the moves.)
+ - **mv.R** (a spaghetti of nested if-else statements to move cards between columns while checking for the validity of the moves.)
- - playRandom.R (creates a new game and plays it with random moves.
+ - **playRandom.R** (creates a new game and plays it with random moves).
 This is the "engine" of the `sol6_100k` solver.
- - viewGameState.R (used for the interactive player to show the game object as columns of cards, which is nicer than printing the game object itself.)
+ - **viewGameState.R** (used for the interactive player to show the game object as columns of cards, which is nicer than printing the game object itself.)

 # Game definition